Prof Ki Adams

 Ki’s research and writing range from his career-long involvement in the publication of music education curriculum documents/resources, many specifically related to choral music education, to papers and presentations on choral music education at national and international conferences.
 Ki has been an active choral conductor and organist for over 50 years.
 From 1992-2006, he was Founding Associate Conductor/Accompanist for Shallaway Youth Choir (formerly Newfoundland Symphony Youth Choir).
 In addition to his work with Shallaway, Ki has guest conducted various festival choirs, has served as a jury member on the Canada Council of the Arts Peer Assessment Committee for Professional Choirs, and is active as a choral festival adjudicator.
 He is currently Music Director at St. Thomas’ Anglican Church.

-Ki has held executive positions with provincial, national, and international choral professional organizations: Choral Canada President, International Federation for Choral Music (IFCM) Board member, World Youth Choir Foundation President, FESTIVAL 500 Sharing the Voices Artistic Director, The Singing Network Co-Founder/Co-Director, Phenomenon of Singing Symposia Co-Director, International Kodály Society Treasurer, and Kodály Society of Canada President.
-In May 2020, he received Choral Canada’s Distinguished Service Award, given in recognition of long-term service to choral music in Canada. (photo credit: Yu Hang Tan)
+Ki has held executive positions with provincial, national, and international choral professional organizations: Choral Canada President, International Kodály Society Treasurer, Kodály Society of Canada President, FESTIVAL 500 Sharing the Voices Artistic Director, and Phenomenon of Singing Symposia Co-Director.
+Currently, he is International Federation for Choral Music (IFCM) Vice-President (North America), World Youth Choir Foundation President, and The Singing Network Co-Founder/Co-Director.
+In 2020, he received Choral Canada’s Distinguished Service Award, given in recognition of long-term service to choral music in Canada.
+In 2021, he became an Honourary Life Member in the Canadian Music Educators’ Association. (photo credit: Yu Hang Tan)

 Dr. Andrea Rose